 Plus, lots of co-working spaces have a strong design focus, meaning a more stimulating and enjoyable workspace environment.

-Ready to make the jump into co-working but not sure what to look for?
+Ready to jump into co-working but unsure what to look for?
 Here are Square Works’ top seven things to look for when choosing a new collaborative workspace...

 An Eye for Design